Apipie/apipie-rails/README.rst

 These params can be extracted with ``def_param_group`` and ``param_group`` keywords.

-The definition is looked up in the scope of the controller.
+The definition is looked up in the scope of the controller and its subclasses.
 If the group is defined in a different controller, it might be referenced by specifying the second argument.